Compressed Gas Cylinders

 Your Certified Unified Program Agency (CUPA) can help you with questions regarding proper management of compressed gas cylinders.
 To determine your CUPA, please go to California Environmental Reporting System (CERS) and enter your city or county.

 If you have further questions, the DTSC Regulatory Assistance Office can help you as well.

 Where can I find letters from DTSC regarding compressed gases?

 DTSC has a database of historical letters regarding many topics, including compressed gases, aerosol cans, cylinders, and more.
-You may visit that page by clicking here.
+Go to our DTSC Online Reference Library to access the letters.

 For reference, some of these letters are provided below: